REFLECTIVE INSIGHT #048 - THE DIGITAL WAKA: NAVIGATING ARTIFICIAL INTELLIGENCE WITH KAITIAKITANGA

 Read More

-We often talk about "the system" as if it’s a faceless machine, but our tūpuna and the prophets who walked this land before us had a much sharper name for it: Babylon.
-As Bob Marley famously sang, we need to emancipate ourselves from mental slavery, because while they can’t stop the time, they certainly try to steal our energy.
-Today, we stand at a crossroads in Taitokerau where we have to choose: do we stay in the "Leaky Bucket" of Babylon, or do we finally build Zion?
+We often talk about "the system" as if it’s a faceless machine we can't control.
+But our ancestors and the prophets had a much sharper name for it: Babylon.
+As the song says, we need to free our minds from a way of thinking that keeps us as slaves to a broken system.
+In Taitokerau, we are at a crossroads.
+We have to choose: do we stay in the "Leaky Bucket" of Babylon, or do we finally build Te Ōhanga Mauri?

 Read More

-REFLECTIVE INSIGHT #017 - THE GUESTS IN OUR HOUSE - BUILDING ZION TOGETHER
+REFLECTIVE INSIGHT #017 - THE GUESTS IN OUR HOUSE: BUILDING TE ŌHANGA MAURI TOGETHER

 The afternoon sun is baking the volcanic stones and warming the kiwifruit orchards here in Maungatapere.
-Looking out over the land, I’m reminded of what Reverend Māori Marsden called the "Woven Universe"—a reality where everything is a process of interconnected threads rather than a collection of separate things.
-If we are to transition Te Tai Tokerau from the extractive "Babylon" to the regenerative "Zion," we must understand how every person living here—tāngata whenua, tāngata Tiriti, and our new immigrant whānau—fits into that fabric.
+Looking out over this land, I am reminded of what Rev. Māori Marsden called the "Woven Universe."
+This is a reality where everything is a process of connected threads rather than a collection of separate things.
+If we are to move Te Tai Tokerau away from a system that just takes and toward a place where life flourishes, we must understand how every person living here, whether they are Tāngata Whenua, Tāngata Tiriti, or new immigrants, fits into that fabric.

 Read More

-REFLECTIVE INSIGHT #016 - THE SETTLEMENT IS NOT THE SAVIOUR - FROM FISCAL ENVELOPES TO THE ECONOMIC PĀ
+REFLECTIVE INSIGHT #016 - THE SETTLEMENT IS NOT THE SAVIOUR: FROM FISCAL ENVELOPES TO THE ECONOMIC PĀ

 Read More

-REFLECTIVE INSIGHT #015 - THE STOLEN RULES - WHY OUR ECONOMY IS RIGGED BY DESIGN
+REFLECTIVE INSIGHT #015 - THE STOLEN RULES: WHY THE GAME IS RIGGED

-We’ve all been there, haven’t we?
-Sitting around the table on a rainy Taitokerau afternoon, the Northland Edition Monopoly board spread out, and the tension rising as one person starts hoarding the hotels on Semenoff Stadium while the rest of the whānau slowly goes broke.
-We were taught that this is just "how the game works"—that for one person to win, everyone else has to lose.
+We have all been there, sitting around the table on a rainy Taitokerau afternoon, the Northland Edition Monopoly board spread out.
+The tension rises as one whānau member starts hoarding all the hotels, while the rest of the players slowly go broke.
+We were taught that this is just "how the game works", that for one person to win, everyone else has to lose.
 But what if I told you that the game we were given is a stolen explanation?
-What if I told you the original version had a second set of rules—one designed to prove that we can all prosper together?
+What if I told you the original version had a second set of rules, one designed to prove that we can all prosper together?

 Read More